Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Sing songs and nursery rhymes to your baby.
 Make up the words if you don’t know them.
 There is nothing nicer for a child than the sweet sound of a mother or father singing.
 Don’t worry if you don’t think you can sing, the vibration of love for your child that is passed on is as important as the sound of your voice!
 This is also great for language development.

-- Find hundreds of ideas, baby songs and rhythm games to do with your baby at your local BabyROO centre and in GymbaROO’s free online BabyROO videos for parents and babies here: Active Babies Smart Kids BabyROO series.
+- Find hundreds of ideas, baby songs and rhythm games to do with your baby at your local GymbaROO-KindyROO centre and in our online baby classes for parents and babies here: Active Babies Smart Kids BabyROO series.

 - Still keep the beat at every opportunity, continuing on with all the baby activities above, however encourage some independence with the use of instruments.
 Let your child hold the sticks and try tapping together.
 With a good range of experience many children will be able to keep the beat at this age some of the time, progressing eventually to all of the time.